Cox-Automotive/terraform-provider-alks/README.md

 ## Example

+Check out `test.tf` for an very basic Terraform script which:

+1. Creates an AWS provider and ALKS provider
+2. Creates an IAM Role via the ALKS provider
+3. Attaches a policy to the created role using the AWS provider
+4. Creates a security group using the AWS provider

+This example is meant to show how you would combine a typical AWS Terraform script with our custom provider in order to automated the creation of IAM roles.

 First you'll need to export a valid ALKS Admin session to your environment variables.
 Be sure to insert your own account, this will be used for creating all AWS resources with the exception of roles since those will use the alks role.

 `eval $(alks sessions open -i -a "######/ALKSAdmin - awsaepnp" -r "Admin")`